aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/run-simple.md

 ### Step 3.
 Run verification tests at scale

 Now we are ready to scale out the simulations.
-Like with the setup job above, when these jobs hit the queue LSF will generate demand for EC2 instances, and Resource Connector will start up the appropriate number and type of instances to satisfy the pending jobs in the queue.
+Like with the build job above, when these jobs hit the queue LSF will generate demand for EC2 instances, and Resource Connector will start up the appropriate number and type of instances to satisfy the pending jobs in the queue.

 1. Run the `bhosts` command.
 You should see two hosts now -- the LSF master and the execution host for the setup job.
 1. **Submit a large job array**.
 This job array will spawn 100 verification jobs.
-These jobs use a dependency condition so that they will be dispatched only after the setup job above completes successfully.
+These jobs use a dependency condition so that they will be dispatched only after the build job above completes successfully.
+The build job run time is about 15 minutes.

    `bsub -R aws -J "regress[1-100]" -w "done(setup)" ./run-sim.sh --scratch-dir /efs/scratch`